 Back to AIHPA Home Page

 Classification (Grading) System:

-- Classification (grade) cards are available from AIHPA (every shooter should have one).
-Contact AIHPA.
+- Classification (grade) cards are available to all AIHPA members.

-- Classification is based on all iron sight rifles only.
+- Classification is based on all iron sight rifle specs only.
 Optical rifle Specs are ungraded (“Open”).
-Other Specs per notice or event details.

-- Classification of a shooter must remain “current” by having completed a minimum of 3x recognised International Match Courses within 12 months of the to-be contested event.
+- Classification of a shooter must remain “current” by having completed a minimum of 3x registered International Match Courses within 12 months of the to-be contested event.

-- Classification (grade) cards may only be signed by committee or recognised club captains or delegates.
+- Classification (grade) cards may only be signed by AIHPA committee, recognised club captains, event organisers or delegates.

-- A shooter is re-classified upwards equal to the 3x highest IMC results over any period.
+- A shooter has final (current) classification equal to the 3x highest IMC results over any period.

 Re-Classification:

-Tip: Shooters are recommended to photo copy their grade card every 6 months.
-An administrative fee will be charged for grade card replacement with records.
+Tip: Shooters are recommended to photo copy their grade card every 6 months in case of loss.
+A $50 administrative fee will be charged for grade card replacement with records.

+Back to AIHPA Home Page